Scale-invariant boundary Harnack principle on inner uniform domains in fractal-type spaces: Introduction

 \section{Introduction}

-Given the notion of harmonic functions, the boundary Harnack principle is a property of a domain that provides control over the ratio of two harmonic functions in that domain near some part of the boundary where the two functions satisfy the Dirichlet boundary condition.
-Whether a given domain satisfies the boundary Harnack principle depends on the geometry of its boundary.
-We are interested in the case when the domain is uniform or, more generally, inner uniform.
+The boundary Harnack principle is a property of a domain that allows us to compare the decay of different non-negative harmonic functions on the domain under Dirichlet boundary condition.
+More precisely, a domain is said to satisfy a boundary Harnack principle if the ratio of any two non-negative harmonic functions is bounded near some part of the boundary of the domain where both functions vanish.

+The boundary Harnack principle was introduced by Kemper \cite{Kem72}, followed by works of Dahlberg (\cite{Dah77}), Wu (\cite{Wu78}) and Ancona \cite{Anc78}.
+Whether a given domain has this property depends on the geometry of its boundary as well as on the precise formulation of the boundary Harnack principle.

+The classical formulation is the \emph{global} boundary Harnack principle.
+It applies to functions $u,v$ that are positive harmonic on a domain $D$ and vanish continuously at the regular points of $(\partial D) \cap V$ and are bounded in a neighborhood of $(\partial D) \cap V$, where $V$ is an open set.
+Bass and Burdzy (\cite{BaBu91}) proved that, if $D$ is a twisted H\"older domain of order $\alpha \in (1/2,1]$, then the boundary Harnack inequality $\frac{u}{v} \leq A_1=A_1(D,V,K)$ is satisfied on $D \subset K$, for any compact set $K \subset V$.

+In this paper, we are concerned with the \emph{scale-invariant} (also called \emph{geometric}) boundary Harnack principle.
+That is, $V$ and $K$ are replaced by two concentric balls of radius $A_0r$ and $r$, respectively, centered at a boundary point, and the constant $A_1=A_1(A_0)$ is independent of the radius $r$.

+The scale-invariant boundary Harnack principle is crucial in order to identify the Martin boundary of a bounded domain as its topological boundary.
+Another interesting application is two-sided estimates of the Dirichlet heat kernel as in \cite{GyryaSC, LierlSC3}.
+In fact, the requirements on the domain in those works are mostly due to the need for a geometric boundary Harnack principle.

-Aikawa and Ancona proved a scale-invariant boundary Harnack principle on uniform and inner uniform domains, respectively, in Euclidean space.
+The geometric boundary Harnack principle characterizes (inner) uniform domains, as was proved by Aikawa in \cite[Theorem 1.3 and Theorem 1.4]{Aik04}.

+This determines a very large class of domains that are defined using the Euclidean metric (for uniform domains in $\R^n$) or, respectively, the inner metric of the domain (for inner uniform domains).
+The boundary of an (inner) uniform domain can be very rough (e.g.~the Koch snowflake).
+However, the domain, or any part of it, must not have the shape of a cusp.
+This condition affects the geometry of the domain both locally and globally and is needed to ensure the scale-invariance of the statement.
+A local boundary Harnack principle (i.e.~for small radius only) can be proved on domains that satisfy an inner uniform condition only locally.

+On uniform domains in Euclidean space, the scale-invariant boundary Harnack principle was first proved by Aikawa (\cite{Aik01}).
+The result was extended to uniformly John domains in Euclidean space by Aikawa, Lundh, Mizutani (\cite[Theorem 3.1]{ALM03}).
+A "uniformly John domain" is the same as an "inner uniform domain".
+A different approach to the proof of the scale-invariant boundary Harnack principle on inner uniform domains is given in \cite[Corollaire 6.13]{Anc07}, along with related results for John domains.
+For more results on the boundary Harnack principle see also \cite{BV96a,BV96b}.